 Nowadays, most honey bees are used heavily to pollinate enormous mono-crops all over the globe.
 They are worked hard; transported all over, fed sugar syrups and antibiotics, and colonies are split to make more hives.
 The honey bee is severely under threat.

 Is it real honey you’re buying at the shops?
 Probably not.
 Because of increased global demand and the lowest production levels in history, it’s estimated that over 90% of honey is FAKE (adulterated; cut with corn/rice syrup).

 As a result of all this, any conscious person (vegan or not) is going to feel miserable about a bees life.
 Market trends show that sales for vegan alternatives are up, and bee products are down.
 At first glance, this makes sense.
-I know I don’t want to support a dishonest and adulterated industry, and neither do you!
+I know I don’t want to support a dishonest and cruel industry, and neither do you!

 There is an alternative to the murky, mass-industrialisation of the honey bee.
 We need to put this train back on the right track!
 It’s our job to find the beekeepers who are doing things the right way, and support them.